AliSh3ikhi/TeleBot-Guides/README.md

-# This is Personal code for Personal use
+# This is personal code just for educate